 #3 Sandwiches and pizza

-I’m fairly certain I could survive off of the above 3 categories and be totally happy forever.
+I could survive off of the above 3 categories and be totally happy forever.
+At least I’m pretty sure.
 I would probably miss fruit a lot but I could survive happily.

-To hit it off with a big bang I present you with Outback’s copycat honey whole wheat bread.
-This recipe doesn’t disappoint.
+This Outback Copycat Honey Whole Wheat Bread recipe doesn’t disappoint.
 It’s delicious, wholesome and sweet.
 You can’t beat that.
 It gets it sweetness from honey which I just adore in bread recipes.
-So much better than sugar.
+So much better than Bread recipe

 I think this recipe was really easy to make too.
 Not a lot of tricks.
 Just a big ole treat at the end.
 This with a hunk of butter.
 Oh yeah babe!